Limiting Moments of Autocorrelation Demerit Factors of Binary Sequences: Introduction

-We are interested in the correlation properties of binary sequences.
-We have defined sequences as doubly infinite and finitely supported because we are interested in their aperiodic correlation, that is, we compare sequences with non-cyclic translates of each other.
-This paper concerns aperiodic autocorrelation, where we compare a sequences with translates of itself.
-Autocorrelation is important in communications and ranging applications for establishing accurate timings; see \cite{Golomb,Golomb-Gong,Schroeder}.
-The {\it aperiodic autocorrelation at shift $s$} of a sequence $f=(\ldots,f_{-2},f_{-1},f_0,f_1,f_2,\ldots)$ is defined to be
+This paper is concerned with the aperiodic autocorrelation of binary sequences, which is important in communications and ranging applications for establishing accurate timings; see \cite{Golomb,Golomb-Gong,Schroeder}.
+Because we are viewing sequences aperiodically, we define a {\it binary sequence of length $\ell$} to be of the form $f=(\ldots,f_{-2},f_{-1},f_0,f_1,f_2,\ldots)$, where $f_0,f_1,\ldots,f_{\ell-1} \in \{-1,1\}$ and $f_j=0$ for all other $j \in \Z$.
+This definition makes it easy to compare the sequence with non-cyclic translates of itself.
+The {\it aperiodic autocorrelation at shift $s$} of the sequence $f$ is defined to be

-This is always a finite value because of the finite support of $f$, which also guarantees that $C_f(s)=0$ for all but finitely many $s$.
+This is always a finite value because $f_j\not=0$ for only finitely many $j$, which also guarantees that $C_f(s)=0$ for all but finitely many $s$.
 Note that $C_f(0)$ is the squared Euclidean norm of $f$, so it is always a nonnegative real number (and strictly positive when $f\not=0$).

 When a sequence $f$ is used in applications, it is desirable that $|C_f(s)|$ be small compared to $C_f(0)$ for all nonzero shifts $s$; this helps establish correct timing when the sequence is used for synchronization.
 One measure of lowness of autocorrelation of $f$ is the {\it peak sidelobe level of $f$}, which is $\max_{s \in \Z\smallsetminus\{0\}} |C_f(s)|$; this measures the worst case (highest) autocorrelation value off the main lobe (shift $0$).
-A mean square measure of lowness of autocorrelation is the {\it (autocorrelation) demerit factor of $f$}, which is the sum of the squared magnitudes of the autocorrelation at every nonzero shift $s$ of the sequence one obtains by normalizing $f$ to unit Euclidean norm.
+A mean square measure of lowness of autocorrelation is the demerit factor of $f$.
+The {\it (autocorrelation) demerit factor of $f$} is the sum of the squared magnitudes of the autocorrelation at every nonzero shift $s$ of the sequence one obtains by normalizing $f$ to unit Euclidean norm.
 That is,

 Golay's merit factor \cite{Golay-75} is the reciprocal of the demerit factor, so favorable sequences have a low demerit factor and a high merit factor.
-We often want to study only the numerator of the last fraction in \eqref{Stan}, which is the sum of the squares of all the autocorrelation values, so we define
+We often want to study only the numerator of the last fraction in \eqref{Stan}, which is the sum of the squared magnitudes of all the autocorrelation values, so we define

 so that

 For each positive integer $\ell$, we are interested in the distribution of demerit factors of the set $\Seq(\ell)$ of the $2^\ell$ binary sequences of length $\ell$, endowed with uniform probability distribution.
 The expected value of a random variable $v$ with respect to this distribution is denoted $\ev v(f)=\expv{f \in \Seq(\ell)}(v(f))$.
 Then the $p$th central moment is denoted